Note to reader

 - (e) an emergency conveyance or goods that are transported on board that conveyance; or

-- Portions of one shipment covered by one cargo control document enter the country at different times.
+- Portions of one shipment covered by one cargo control document (CCD) that enter the country at different times.

 2. The Customs Act, the Reporting of Imported Goods Regulations and the Transportation of Goods Regulations, establish the time of report, manner of report and who reports goods entering or moving in-transit through Canada.

-3. Except as otherwise prescribed in the Reporting of Imported Goods Regulations and the Transportation of Goods Regulations, all goods that are imported or moving in-transit through Canada must be reported to the Canada Border Services Agency (CBSA) at first point of arrival (FPOA), even when exempt from Advance Commercial Information (ACI)/eManifest notification.
+3. Excepted as otherwise prescribed in the Reporting of Imported Goods Regulations and the Transportation of Goods Regulations, all goods that are imported or moving in-transit through Canada must be reported to the Canada Border Services Agency (CBSA) at First Port of Arrival (FPOA), even when exempt from Advance Commercial Information (ACI)/eManifest notification.
 The requirement to report goods to the CBSA is effected orally or in writing in the prescribed manner as described in the Reporting of Imported Goods Regulations.

 4. The receipt of cargo control information enables the CBSA to: